50 Ways To Get Better At CrossFit

 41. Wake up to 20 push-ups every morning.

 42. Do 30 air squats and 20 push-ups after every meal.
-No really..this is a awesome recommendation from Tim Ferris in the The 4-Hour Body and I use it all the time.
-It’s even better after big meals.
+No really..this is an awesome recommendation from Tim Ferris in The 4-Hour Body and I use it all the time.
+It’s even more effective after big meals.
+(The 4-Hour Body)

 43. Walk after every meal.
 This improves digestion, prevents fat gain, and makes you feel less bloated and lethargic.

 44. Do travel or home WOD’s if you can’t make it to the gym.
-This helps and a travel WOD card.
+Check TrainingBox.TV for functional fitness to your screen.

 45. Practice L-sits often.
 Same with frog stands.
 These basic gymnastic skills are easy and low-stress movements that can help you become fitter.